-- the maintenance, repairs and renewal or replacement of common property in the scheme and the personal property of the strata company likely to be needed over the next five years, and
+- the maintenance, repairs and renewal or replacement of common property in the scheme and the personal property of the strata company likely to be needed over the next ten years, and

 - the estimated cost for the maintenance, repairs and renewal or replacement.

 The 10 year plan must be revised at least every 5 years, and when revised must cover the next 10 years.
-Forecasts like this maintenance plan are required in other States and may guide the strata company in deciding how much money they need to set aside in the reserve fund.
-The maintenance plan must be presented at each Annual General Meeting (AGM).
-This requirement will also apply to community title schemes.
+Forecasts like this maintenance plan are required in other States and may guide the strata company in deciding how much money the strata company needs to set aside in the reserve fund.

-Currently, after a strata or survey-strata scheme is registered, it is very difficult to connect to a utility service (such as water, electricity, sewerage or telephone service) if the pipes, wires, cables or ducts required to connect to that service have not been installed.
-This is because the utility conduits (such as pipes, wires, cables or ducts) will often need to be installed on common property or even another owner’s lot.
-Getting approval to install a utility conduit after a scheme has been registered is difficult.
+Currently, after a strata or survey-strata scheme is registered, it can be very difficult to connect to a utility service (such as water, electricity, sewerage or telephone service) if the pipes, wires, cables or ducts required to connect to that service have not been installed.
+This is because the utility conduits (such as pipes, wires, cables or ducts) will often need to be installed on common property or even across another owner’s lot.
+Getting approval to install a utility conduit after a scheme has been registered is difficult under the current Act.

 Making improvements to common property

-Currently a strata company only has a duty to maintain and repair the common property.
+Currently a strata company only has a duty to maintain, repair and where necessary renew or replace the common property.